dorkodu/sage.php/docs/data-fetching.md

 Naive field resolution process would require up to 10 calls to the underlying data store to fetch authors for all 10 stories.

-**graphql-php** provides tools to mitigate this problem: it allows you to defer actual field resolution to a later stage when one batched query could be executed instead of 10 distinct queries.
+**Sage-php** provides tools to mitigate this problem: it allows you to defer actual field resolution to a later stage when one batched query could be executed instead of 10 distinct queries.

 Here is an example of **BlogStory** resolver for field **author** that uses deferring: